selayav/Groove-Guide/README.md

 Different genres have different features, including timbre, harmony and dynamics, but the genres can also have unique time dependencies of these features.
 Groove-Guide uses a hybrid CNN-LSTM model to classify music audios into genres.
 This hybrid model will be able to extract features of the audio, using the CNN architecture, and then learn time dependencies using the LSTM architecutre.
 However, one limitation of deep learning algorithms is that they are black-box algorithms.
 That is, they are not interpretable.
 To overcome this limitation, Groove-Guide uses SHapley Additive exPlanations (SHAP) values to identify regions in the audio that were most useful for the classification.

 ## Set-Up
 The dataset used for this task is the GTZAN dataset [1].
 This dataset contains music of 10 genres (blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, rock).
 Each genre has 100 audio files that are 30 seconds in length.
 To avoid using too many computation resources, my plan was to use Music Genre Classification Using Convolutional Neural Networks by Christopher R. Landschoot [2] as a pretrained model, and then add the LSTM architecture.
 However, the CNN model trained by Landschoot was not compatible with the version of the dataset at hand.
 So, instead, I processed the data and trained, tested and validated the CNN model created by Landschoot myself.
 I then added the LSTM architecture and compared the results of the CNN-LSTM model to the CNN model.
+All data was processed identically as in [2].

 Audio files can be represented as Spectrograms, which shows which frequencies are activated at a specific time.
 The three heatmaps below were obtained from [2].